 Can I make the Classic Herb Stuffing the day before?

-Now, if you don’t have room to store the stuffing overnight in the refrigerator, but still want to get ahead of the game, here’s another option….
+If you still want to get ahead of the game, here’s another option….

 Toast your bread in advance.
 Store that.
 Make the butter, celery, herb mixture and store that in small container in the refrigerator.

 The next day, reheat your butter mixture just until the butter is melted and proceed.
-You’ll still get a good head start on the whole recipe without using so much space in your fridge.
+You’ll still get a good head start on the recipe.

 First bake covered, then bake uncovered